Azure-Samples/azure-stack-edge-deploy-vms/Scripts/IotEdgeScript/README.md

    ![Screenshot showing the download zip file](./azure-stack-edge-order-download-clone-scripts.png)

-    Extract the files from the zip, and note where you saved the scripts.
+    Extract files from the zip, and note where you saved the scripts.

 ## Run the script